ChiaHsuan/movie-website/README.md

 ```

-It looks aweful, so I remommend you use Google Sheets to help with csv file
+It looks aweful, so I recommend to use Google Sheets to help with editing csv file

 ![Image of csv](csv.png)

-Run entertainment_center.py in python again
+Finally, run entertainment_center.py in python again